Limoer96/apollo-server-v4-koa-prisma-bolierplate/README.md

-# A Tmeplate Using GraphQL Server v4 & Prisma & Nexus Generator & Koa
+# A Tmeplate Using Apollo Server v4 & Prisma & Pothos Schema Builder & Koa

 This example shows how to implement a **GraphQL server & Restful API server with TypeScript** with the following stack: